• Skip to main content

 • Peanut Butter Banana Muffins: I don't know about you but I love toast slathered in peanut butter with sliced banana on top.
 Delicious.
 This is my version in a muffin.
 Swirl a tablespoon or two of peanut butter into the batter and dollop some PB on top after baking too!

-1. Use overripe banana.
+1. Use an overripe banana.
 The more the skin browns, the sweeter the banana gets inside - which is a win in the flavour department.
 If they aren't ripe enough then bake the bananas for 10-15 minutes (details in the Ingredients section above)

 Can I scale the recipe up?